Powerlevel9k/powerlevel9k/README.md

 ## Limitations

+The output from multiple commands might intersect with each other resulting in mixed output and incorrect parsing.
+This will be fixed as soon as I can figure it out :).

+This has been fixed in the latest commit.
-At this moment only custom functions can be passed to the worker.
-Trying to run the following command will result in an error (command git not found):
+~~At this moment only custom functions can be passed to the worker.
+Trying to run the following command will result in an error (command git not found):~~

 ```zsh
 async_job my_worker git status